genai-apps/aggrag/README.md

 # Citations

 Aggrag is our original concept, however, for implementation we have relied on the existing development of: [arXiv pre-print](https://arxiv.org/abs/2309.09128)

+# Managing Dependencies

+When adding a new package, please add it to the `requirements.in` file and run `pip-compile` to automatically update the `requirements.txt` with the package and its sub-dependencies.